 TTV Capital’s investment team consists of experienced technology and financial services professionals who are passionate about helping entrepreneurs succeed.
 We have a collaborative and supportive approach, offering our experience and resources to help our portfolio businesses grow.

 Tom is a co-founder and a Managing Partner of TTV.
-He has more than 17 years of venture capital experience.
+He has more than 18 years of venture capital experience.
 Tom was one of the first venture investors to recognize the transformative impact technology would begin having on the constitution and delivery of financial services.
 Tom was one of the first to identify advances in stored value, money remittance, alternative and mobile payments, services for the underbanked, alternative loan origination and payments-as-a-service.
 Prior to founding TTV, Tom spent 30 years at IBM in marketing as well as selling and implementation of information technology projects.
 Throughout his career at IBM, Tom conducted significant business with all of the largest financial services companies throughout the southeastern United States, including the rapidly growing banking centers of Charlotte and Atlanta.
 His last four years at IBM he was Vice President, Small and Medium Business - IBM Americas, where he had revenue responsibility of approximately $12 billion.
 The previous decade, he was the IBM Southern Area General Manager, with responsibility for sales, marketing and services business for thirteen states, generating $7 billion in revenues with 6,000 employees.
+For TTV, he has served on the boards of 14 companies and currently serves on the Board of Directors of Apruve, eWise, Greenlight, PayGo, and Scratchpay, and as an observer at LendKey, and MicroBilt.
 His community affiliations include the United Way of Metropolitan Atlanta, Central Atlanta Progress, the Carter Center and the Woodruff Arts Center.
 He received the Armin Maier citizenship award from the Downtown Rotary Club in 1998.
 Tom earned a B.S.
 Degree in Industrial Management from the Georgia Institute of Technology and completed the executive program at Dartmouth’s Amos Tuck School of Business.

 Sean joined TTV in 2002 as a summer associate and returned to TTV in 2005.
-He currently serves as a Partner and has over 15 years of venture capital experience.
+He currently serves as a Partner and has over 13 years of venture capital experience.
 Prior to joining TTV, Sean served as the Vice President of Finance and General Counsel for an Atlanta-based technology start-up company.
 Sean is currently the Chairman of the Technology Association of Georgia’s FinTech society and serves on the Technology Association of Georgia’s Board of Directors and Leadership Counsel.
 Sean is also a founding member of the Fintech Atlanta Task Force.
 Sean sits on the Southern Capital Conference Executive Steering Committee and is a member of the Venture Atlanta Selection Committee.
 Sean is also on the Editorial Board of n>genuity Journal, published by TSYS, the world’s largest credit card issuer.
 Sean is frequently featured in print and on the radio and TV as an expert on advances in fintech and the fintech ecosystem in Georgia.
 Sean was one of the first to identify advances in multi-channel digital banking, transaction processing security and ecommerce marketing robotics.
 He earned his MBA from the Goizueta Business School at Emory University where he was one of five Woodruff Fellows.
 Additionally, he earned his J.D. at the University of San Diego in 2001.
 He is a graduate of the United States Naval Academy, where he played baseball and earned a B.S. in Economics.
-For TTV, he has served on the Board of Directors for four companies and currently serves on the Board of Directors for FX Bridge, FTRANS, Gro Solutions and as an observer on the Springbot and MX Board of Directors.
+For TTV, he has served on the Board of Directors for four companies, and currently serves on the Board of Directors for Gro Solutions, FX Bridge, FTRANS, and Hurdlr, and as an observer on the blooom, MX and Springbot Board of Directors.